Gifguy1384/gif-the-web/README.md

 ![wow](http://f.rouge8.com/gifs/wow.gif)

 Currently for Chrome.
 [Get it now!][chrome]
-If anyone wants to port it to Firefox, that's be cool.
+If anyone wants to port it to Firefox, that'd be cool.

 ## `~/.js`